NikolaiRadke/Noko/README.md

 There are a German and an English version.
 Right now, the building wiki, the voice set, the manual and the optional EEPROM text files are in German.
 I'll try to translate the wiki and the manual when the German wiki is completed.
 Until then, feel free to ask me for translation, if you need help.  **Contribute!** I need an English voice set and English text files.
 In addition, any other language is welcome, NOKO is to be cosmopolitan!

 ### Prerequisites
 NOKO needs Arduino IDE 1.6.6 - [1.8.2](https://www.arduino.cc/en/Main/Software) Copy the folder `NOKO/src/[language]/NOKO/` into your sketch folder.
-When using 1.6.10-1.8-0 with AVR core 1.6.12-1.6.18, everythin will compile out-of-the-box.
+When using 1.6.10 or newer with AVR core 1.6.12-1.6.18, everything will compile out-of-the-box.
 With 1.6.9 or lower, *NOKO.ino* won't compile, the sketch size is too large.

 **Option 1:** Install newest  [IDE](https://www.arduino.cc/en/Main/Software) and relax.
 **Option 2:** If you are using IDE 1.6.9 or lower, you need to install [Optiboot](https://github.com/Optiboot/optiboot) onto your Nano.